Gastroenterology is a fast-moving and hugely varied specialty.

 Post-presentation discussion

-Once your presentation is finished (interviewers will stop you at the five minute-mark), interviewers will discuss it with you and ask further questions relating to the items you raise and any further points.
+Once your presentation is finished (interviewers will stop you at the four minute-mark), interviewers will discuss it with you and ask further questions relating to the items you raise and any further points.

-This discussion will take place for approximately another five minutes.
+This discussion will take place for approximately another four minutes.

 Areas for assessment